A new definition of rough paths on manifolds: Review of key elements in the theory of the rough paths

 We resume the notations of the previous subsection.
 Let $S$ (respectively $S_n$, for $n\in\mathbb{N}^*$) denote the map giving the signature (resp. the truncated signature of degree $n$) over $[0,T]$ of $E$-valued paths defined on $[0,T]$ that have bounded variation.
-We give below three basic properties of signatures that will be key in defining rough paths in the next subsection.\\

-For a vector space $E$, we identify linear forms on $T((E))$ with the elements of the vector space $T(E^*)$ (the tensor algebra of $E^*$, $E^*$ being the space of linear forms on $E$).
-We start by what we will be calling the shuffle product property: \begin{lemma} Let $E$ be a Banach space.
+We give below three basic properties of signatures that will be key in defining rough paths in the next subsection.
+For a vector space $E$, we identify linear forms on $T((E))$ with the elements of the vector space $T(E^*)$ (the tensor polynomials of $E^*$, $E^*$ being the space of linear forms on $E$).
+We start by what we will be calling the shuffle product property: \begin{lemma} \cite{CLL} Let $E$ be a Banach space.
 For every two linear forms $e$ and $f$ defined on $T((E))$, there exists a linear form denoted by $e\shuffle f$ such that: